- How To Create a Contact List

 Exporting Contact Data

 Contact lists can always be exported as CSVs so that you can repurpose them in your canvassing and mobilizing efforts.
-To do this, click on the "Export Contacts" button.
+Admins can find their contacts and tags and custom fields exports listed under the "Exports" dropdown at the top of the All Contacts and contact list pages.
 You can export the data as is, or filter by date, tags, and custom fields.